clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 In our context, the aim is to minimize the cost of investigating potential law breakers.
 To evaluate the quality of our classification model, we will use the standard metrics : recall and F1 Score.
-In our context, it means for the recall, what is the percentage  of appartments we correctly predicted as professional.
+In our context, the recall is the percentage  of appartments we correctly predicted as professional.

 ## II.
 Analysis